-Some formats such as Gettext provide additional valuable meta information such as comments, descriptions, or information about plural forms.
-We extract that information when- and wherever possible and store it along with your resources, allowing us to save all the valuable information you already provided in your localization files for further use.
+Some formats, such as Gettext, provide additional valuable meta information such as comments, descriptions, or information about plural forms.
+This information is extracted when and wherever possible and is stored along with assigned resources, allowing all valuable information provided in localization files to be saved for further use.

 By default, only new content is extracted and any existing keys in a localization project are not deleted or updated; no data can be lost by uploading files.
 If overwriting existing data is required, replace the project resources with content from the localization file by selecting theoption.
 Existing translations will be overwritten with the content of the uploaded localization file.

 This option is also available in the the API.

 Select this option if updating all descriptions of the keys from the uploaded file is required.
 Empty descriptions will overwrite existing ones.
 Descriptions can contain any additional information for translators and help identify individual keys in the editor.

 To keep translations organized, add multiple tags to keys with meaningful labels.
 Select this option to prevents new keys being automatically tagged with an upload-tag.

 Specify the encoding (e.g. UTF-8) of file or have it automatically selected (automatically selected encoding may result in incorrect encoding and can be rolled back by undoing the upload).